MsPries/AI-curriculum/README.md

 For building their XOR networks, I gave them code for a working example as well as structure for writing their own - you can find this code [here](https://github.com/emilypries/xor-neural-network).
 This gave them the confidence to dive into the blank part of code and gave them an easy resource for debugging on their own.
 This seemed to be the right amount of support to allow them to focus on the concepts while developing their Python skills.

 Additionally, this tutorial used numpy, so the students installed pip and started getting comfortable installing packages on their own computers.
 [Here](https://github.com/MsPries/AI-curriculum/blob/master/appedix/pip.md) are the instructions I gave them.

+### OpenAI Gym Video Game Agents
+For the student's semester exam project, they were challenged to explore AI programs to complete challenges or compete in the [OpenAI Gym](https://gym.openai.com/).
+You can find the student prompt [here](https://github.com/MsPries/AI-curriculum/blob/master/openai-gym/prompt.md).

+To introduce the project, we explore a solver for the ["cartpole" environment](https://gym.openai.com/envs/CartPole-v0/).
+This introduced the idea of interacting with a simulated environment and gave them scaffolding code to build off of.
+I gave them a [random player](https://github.com/MsPries/AI-curriculum/blob/master/openai-gym/cartpole_random.py) that tries random parameters and keeps track of the most successful set as well a [random player that scales linearly](https://github.com/MsPries/AI-curriculum/blob/master/openai-gym/cartpole_linear.py).
+In class, we looked at graphs and had students visualize the success score vs parameter choices in 2, 3, and 4 dimensions.
+This was a helpful way to see the role of gradient descent interacting with a cost function.
+From there, they delved into their projects for the next ~3 weeks.

 ### Appendix A - Escape the Room
 This "escape the room" style activity checked for understanding for concepts of the first few explorations.
 The overhead to create it was more than standard but it is easily modified to be reusable and the excitement around collaborative problem-solving was incredible.